 Solid wood floors are a great option for living rooms, dining rooms, bedrooms, hallways, etc.—anywhere you want a beautiful look and a great feel.

-Basically, you should avoid putting solid wood floors anywhere they’ll be exposed to:
+You should avoid putting solid wood floors anywhere they’ll be exposed to:

 • Water, humidity, or moisture (like a kitchen or bathroom).